AjGumma/ICSA-HR/README.md

 It is a software built on :

-Legacy Python - 2.7.1.4
+Legacy Python - 2.7.1.4,
-Computer Vision Library - OPENCV 2.x and later
+Computer Vision Library - OPENCV 2.x and later,
-GUI library - Tkinter
+GUI library - Tkinter,
 Spreadsheet Writing library - XLRD at the moment, may use other functions if they achieve the same result.
 Cascades - HAAR and LBP.
 I prefer HAAR.
 Using pre-trained Classifiers.